clemenko/rke_airgap_install/README.md

 ## Deploy Workers

 Now that we have the first node running with RKE2 we can turn our attention to the worker nodes.
 The design of this guide is to use NFS to server out all the files to the cluster from the first node.
 This will same a ton of time on copying files around.
 We will also use the NFS for the registry storage.
 Here are the high level steps.
+On each of the worker nodes.

 - Add kernel tuning
 - Add packages